ClemRz/bitcoin-analyzer/documents/DOCUMENTATION.md

 Finally the custom alert (`CustomAlert` component) translates usage and API errors into readable UI messages with optionally more in-depth information.

 # What's next

-Having more time I would certainly have secured the front and the back ends interactions under SSL protocol.

 I am not sure if PHP/MySQL is the most suited choice for this kind of application.
 For instance the relational aspect of MySQL is not used at all.